Compass Resources

-The company's main assets are mineral resources at Browns, Browns East and Mount Fitch, adjacent to the former Rum Jungle uranium mine in the Northern Territory of Australia.
+The company's main assets were mineral resources at Browns, Browns East and Mount Fitch, adjacent to the former Rum Jungle uranium mine in the Northern Territory of Australia.
 Brown's consists of a multi-metal oxide deposit overlying a related sulphide deposit.
 Compass also has exploration rights over the site of the former uranium mine and some royalty rights on a gold mine in New South Wales.

 Mining in the Northern Territory

 On 29 January 2009, Compass Resources went into voluntary administration, while in the process of commissioning the Brown's Oxide mine.